adobe/aem-dispatcher-experiments/experiments/optimizer/README.md

 currently loaded rule set.
 We will edit that file to extend the core rules.

 - Edit `dispatcher-config-basic/rules/experiment_rules.json`
-- Add these lines to the file to duplicate the rule and save.
-The "EXTEND" makes an attempt to merge the new rules with the rules already loaded.
+- Replace the contents with the following lines to duplicate the rule and save.
+The "EXTEND" makes an attempt to merge the new the steps rules with the rules already loaded.
 Incidentally, "REPLACE" clears what is already loaded, and starts anew.
 ```
 {
   "mergeMode": "EXTEND",